 Est-il possible d’échapper au temps ? – Is it possible to escape time?Essay Question on BAC exam

-5. Home schooling is legal in France
+5. Home schooling is legal in France but discouraged

 If this all sounds overwhelming to you, homeschooling is legal in France although not widely encouraged.